JAORMX/oslopolicy2rego/README.md

 It reads a role ("role:admin") and also rule references ("rule:admin")

-"and" expressions are accepted, but not "or"s yet.
+"and" and "or" expressions are accepted.

 TODO
 ----